The Strength of People: Embracing Differences, Conquering Challenges

-Intelligent Lives—narrated by award-winning actor Chris Cooper, whose son Jesse was afflicted with cerebral palsy and passed away at the age of 17—briefly chronicles the challenges and successes of three young people with disabilities.
+Intelligent Lives—narrated by award-winning actor Chris Cooper, whose son Jesse had cerebral palsy and passed away at the age of 17—briefly chronicles the challenges and successes of three young people with disabilities.
 Micah Fialka-Feldman co-teaches at Syracuse University in New York State; Naomie Monplaisir is transitioning to paid employment, and Naieer Shaheed is attending school, while pursuing his passion for painting.
 This film is the latest of numerous works from renowned producer and director Dan Habib that deal with disability-related issues.
 "I wanted to show that (youth with intellectual disabilities) can be fully involved in regular high schools, in college, in employment, in relationships," explains Habib.
 "So, by following Micah, Naieer, and Naomie, who are living these vibrant lives with disability, it shows a completely different way of navigating the world than our society expects."

 MEAF has supported Habib’s work in the past, and was excited to back him on this new project.
 "Intelligent Lives challenges outdated notions of ‘intelligence’ by demonstrating the unique abilities every individual possesses," says Kevin Webb, MEAF senior director.
 "As an organization dedicated to empowering youth with disabilities to lead productive lives, the Foundation is proud to be a lead supporter of this endeavor."

 In the nearly three decades of its existence, MEAF and Mitsubishi Electric US group company employees have provided more than US$20 million and 95,000 volunteer hours to help youth with disabilities maximize their potential and participation in society.
-The organization’s devotion to a better future has helped give direction, education and courage to countless youths as they attempt to make their mark in the world, and change the way they are viewed.
+The organization’s devotion to a better future has helped give direction, education and courage to countless youths as they make their mark in the world, and change the way they are viewed.
 MEAF’s efforts are instrumental in ensuring the global society is not robbed of one of its most precious resources—young people with imagination, passion, energy and talent.

-Habib discovered during his initial research on the project that 17% of intellectually disabled students are participating in regular education programs, only 40% of whom are expected to graduate from high school.
-A mere 15% of the estimated 6.5 million people in the United States with intellectual disabilities have secured employment.
+Habib discovered during his initial research on the project that while 17% of intellectually disabled students are participating in regular education programs, only 40% of whom are expected to graduate from high school.
+A mere 15% of the estimated 6.5 million people in the United States with learning disabilities have secured employment.
 He hopes his film serves to "transform the label of intellectual disability from a life sentence of isolation into a unifying identity for millions of the most systematically segregated people in America."

 "Through the power of film," says Webb, "Mitsubishi Electric America Foundation is helping to make changes for the better by ensuring people with disabilities have access to inclusive, quality education; decent, competitive work opportunities; and the right to fully participate as equal contributing members of society."
 Naieer Shaheed states it more succinctly: "Inclusion happens when all kinds of people are together."
-As far as we at Mitsubishi Electric are concerned, that pretty much says it all.
+As far as Mitsubishi Electric are concerned, that pretty much says it all.

 The content is true and accurate as of the time of publication.Information related to products and services included in this article may differ by country or region.